VolkenoMakers/volkeno-forumy/README.md

 # volkeno-forumy

-> Made with create-react-library

-Volkeno Forumy gives you the possibility to integrate a discussion forum, while making it easier for you to adapt to each of your React JS projects.
+>Volkeno Forumy gives you the possibility to integrate a discussion forum, while making it easier for you to adapt to each of your React JS projects.

 ##Descriptions

 the forum has three levels of possible addition:

-* the first concerns the addition of the subject you must add a title, an initial content, an id, a slug, a creation date, a first name and a last name.
+* the first concerns the addition of the subject.
+You must add a title, an initial content, an id, a slug, a creation date, a first name and a last name.

-* For the second level, you can add comments to a subject.
+* the second provide you the posibility to add comments to a subject.
 You need the following fields: comment content, id, slug, creation date, first name and last name.

-* And for the last level the user can reply to a comment with the same fields of level two
+* And for the last level users can reply to a comment with the same fields of level two

-To take full advantage of the features of the forum the user must provide a structure similar to that of the image below
+To take full advantage of the features of the forum the user must provide a structure similar to the one below

 ```
 {